 - Book recommendations in class, sharing favourite books and making books.

 - Teacher’s reading aloud to children every day from a range of quality texts, for example Pie Corbett’s Reading Spine, Page Turners and Poetry Spine.

 - Celebrating reading through book awards and prizes from Nursery through to Year 6.

 - Participation in the Greenway and Carnegie Book Awards Shadowing Programme.

 - Creating attractive reading environments – book corners and reading displays.

-Accelerated Reader is a computer program used by teachers to manage and monitor pupils' independent reading once they are fluently able to read the books with words containing 5 phonics.
+Accelerated Reader is a computer programme used by teachers to manage and monitor pupils' independent reading once they are fluently able to read the books with words containing Phase 5 phonics.
 Each child picks a book of their choice from their assessed level from our well-stocked Library and reads it at their own pace.
 When finished, the pupil then takes a short quiz on the iPad which assesses their comprehension of the book.
 The quiz gives both the child and their teachers feedback based on their quiz results; which is used to help set targets and direct ongoing reading practise.

-Teachers determine each child's reading level using results from the STAR Reading Tests, which are completed in the first week of every half term.
+Teachers determine each child's reading level using results from the STAR Reading Tests, which are completed in the first week of every half-term.
 STAR Reading Tests are computerised reading assessments that use computer-adaptive technology to assess pupils' fluency and comprehension skills.
 Questions continually adjust to the child's responses so if the child's response to a question is correct, the difficulty of the next question is increases.
 If a child misses a question, the difficulty of the next question is reduced.